data-forge/data-forge-indicators/README.md

 # data-forge-indicators

-Financial indicators for use with Data-Forge
+Financial indicators for use with [Data-Forge](http://www.data-forge-js.com/).

 WORK IN PROGRESS